betaflight/betaflight/docs/Mixer.md

 Custom servo mixing rules can be applied to each servo.
 Rules are applied in the CLI using `smix`.
 Rules link flight controller stabilization and receiver signals to physical pwm output pins on the FC board.
 Currently, pin id's 0 and 1 can only be used for motor outputs.
 Other pins may or may not work depending on the board you are using.

-The mmix statement has the following syntax: `smix n SERVO_ID SIGNAL_SOURCE RATE SPEED	MIN	MAX` For example, `smix 0 2 0 100 0 0 100` will assign Stabilised Roll to the third pwm pin on the FC board.
+The mmix statement has the following syntax: `smix n SERVO_ID SIGNAL_SOURCE RATE SPEED` For example, `smix 0 2 0 100 0` will assign Stabilised Roll to the third pwm pin on the FC board.

 | id | Flight Controller Output signal sources |
 |----|-----------------|